-Neon Tetra is a beautiful freshwater fish.
-This species is known for being convenient to look after, owing to its popularity in aquariums and amongst hobbyists.
+Neon Tetra (Paracheirodon innesi) is a beautiful freshwater fish.
+Neon tetras are known for being convenient to look after, owing to its popularity in aquariums and amongst hobbyists.

 Since Neon Tetra is easy to care for, it’s highly recommended that those who lack prior experience with fish but desire to purchase one start off with this species.